Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: From bilinear maps to commutative rings and algebras

 \subsection{Arbitrary bilinear maps}

-In this subsection we keep the assumption that $\L$ is a \emph{(possibly infinitely generated) Noetherian ring of scalars.} Our next goal is to generalize Theorem \ref{maxringdefinable} to arbitrary bilinear maps. \begin{theorem} Let $f:A \times B\to C$ be a $\Lambda$-bilinear map between finitely generated $\L$-modules.
-Then there exists a module-finite $\L$-algebra of scalars $\Theta$ such that $(\Theta;\Lal)$ is e-interpretable in $F=(A,B,C;f, \La)$.
+In this subsection we keep the assumption that $\L$ is a Noetherian associative commutative ring with identity (possibly infinitely generated).
+Our next goal is to generalize Theorem \ref{maxringdefinable} to arbitrary bilinear maps.
+Given a map $\Lambda$-bilinear map between finitely generated $\L$-modules $f:A\times B \to C$, we let the left and right \emph{annihilators} of $f$ be, respectively,

+\begin{theorem} Let $f:A \times B\to C$ be a $\Lambda$-bilinear map between finitely generated $\L$-modules.
+Then there exists an associative, commutative, unitary $\L$-algebra $\Theta$ such that $(\Theta;\Lal)$ is finitely generated as a $\L$-module and it is e-interpretable in $F=(A,B,C;f, \La)$.
 Moreover, \begin{enumerate}